I have such a weak spot for fairy tale retellings. If a book says it’s a retelling, you can bet I’ll be purchasing it.

 If you loved ACOTAR, check out this list of books just like it.
-Or head over to our guide on all of Sarah J. Maas’s books.
+And with a Hulu book adaption in the works, you might want to head over to our guide on all of Sarah J. Maas’s books.

 Isabelle was overjoyed when she landed her dream job in publishing as an editorial assistant.
 She is also the only Black employee.
 She has been waiting for a promotion for two years and decides she will earn that by going to the mansion of a celebrity with an overdue memoir.
 All she has to do is give him the right pep talk to encourage him to write the book.

 This task is not as easy as it seems.
 Beau is standoffish, stubborn, and difficult.
 Soon Izzy finds herself living in his house, helping him with the book and maybe finding something that she needs as well- the confidence to ask for what she wants.
-You’ll love this fairy tale retelling of beauty and the beast!
+You’ll love this fairy tale retelling of Beauty and the Beast so it is no surprise that this falls into the grumpy sunshine trope category!
 And this book is a perfect pick for our list of ultimate beach reads 2023.